datavorous/yars/README.md

 > [!WARNING]
 > Use with rotating proxies, or Reddit might gift you with an IP ban.
 > I could extract max 2552 posts at once from 'r/all' using this.
+> [Here](https://files.catbox.moe/zdra2i.json) is a **7.1 MB JSON** file containing the top 100 posts from 'r/nosleep', which included post titles, body text, all comments and their replies, post scores, time of upload etc.

 ## Dependencies
 - `requests`